jsdelivrbot/ReduxBlogApp-1/README.md

 	> npm start
 ```

-### Not Familiar with Git?
+***Not Familiar with Git?***
-Click [here](https://github.com/jstowers/ReduxBlogApp/archive/master.zip) then download the .zip file.
+Click [here](https://github.com/jstowers/ReduxBlogApp/archive/master.zip) to download the .zip file.
 Extract the contents of the zip file, then open your terminal, change to the project directory, and:

 ```
 	> npm install